jaqweexp/100-days-of-code/log.md

 ### Day 15: June 19, 2017

-**Today's Progress**: Decided to start a new project, hipster logo generator
+**Today's Progress**: Logo Generator - Decided to start a new project, hipster logo generator

 **Thoughts**: Going to start tomorrow!

 ### Day 16: June 20, 2017

-**Today's Progress**: still working on minimal logo generator
+**Today's Progress**: Logo Generator - still working on minimal logo generator

 **Thoughts**: great start using the last project as the frame work.

 ### Day 17: June 21, 2017

-**Today's Progress**: still working on minimal logo generator
+**Today's Progress**: Logo Generator - still working on minimal logo generator

 **Thoughts**: Was stuck for half of the time, turns out I was missing () from .value.
 There goes half an hour!

 ### Day 18: June 28, 2017

-**Today's Progress**: logo generator official works!! next step, render to canvas and download
+**Today's Progress**: Logo Generator - logo generator official works!! next step, render to canvas and download

 **Thoughts**: Woohoo!

 ### Day 19: June 29, 2017

-**Today's Progress**: trying to get html2canvas to work
+**Today's Progress**: Logo Generator - trying to get html2canvas to work

 **Thoughts**: Slowly getting there

 ### Day 20: June 30, 2017

-**Today's Progress**: html2canvas works! but image is blurry and is only appending
+**Today's Progress**: Logo Generator - html2canvas works! but image is blurry and is only appending

 **Thoughts**: Slowly getting there....

 ### Day 21: July 4, 2017

-**Today's Progress**: html2canvas works! but image is blurry and is only appending
+**Today's Progress**: Logo Generator - html2canvas works! but image is blurry and is only appending

 **Thoughts**: Slowly getting there...........

 ### Day 22: July 6, 2017

-**Today's Progress**: html2canvas works, image is still blurry, but no longer just appending (hint: .html)
+**Today's Progress**: Logo Generator - html2canvas works, image is still blurry, but no longer just appending (hint: .html)

 **Thoughts**: Slowly getting there.................

 ### Day 23: July 14, 2017

-**Today's Progress**: Planning new project
+**Today's Progress**: Planning new project, design

 **Thoughts**: Podcast Commute

 ### Day 24: July 17, 2017

-**Today's Progress**: Moved on to new project for now, commute podcast: audiosear.ch API + durtion picker jquery
+**Today's Progress**: Commuter Podcast- Moved on to new project for now, commute podcast: audiosear.ch API + durtion picker jquery

 **Thoughts**: Always pumped to start a new project

 ### Day 25: July 18, 2017

-**Today's Progress**: Made pretty good progress on the frontend of commute podcast
+**Today's Progress**: Commuter Podcast- Made pretty good progress on the frontend of commute podcast

 ### Day 26: July 19, 2017

-**Today's Progress**: worked on front-end today. instead of a multi select dropdown w/ checkboxes, what is another option?
+**Today's Progress**: Commuter Podcast- worked on front-end today. instead of a multi select dropdown w/ checkboxes, what is another option?

 ### Day 27: July 21, 2017

-**Today's Progress**:looking into audiosearchfm's API
+**Today's Progress**: Commuter Podcast- looking into audiosearchfm's API

 ### Day 28: July 24, 2017

-**Today's Progress**: continue to look into audiosearch's API
+**Today's Progress**: Commuter Podcast- continue to look into audiosearch's API

 ### Day 29: July 26, 2017

-**Today's Progress**: was able to hit the audiosearch's API with some help (thank you!)
+**Today's Progress**: Commuter Podcast- was able to hit the audiosearch's API with some help (thank you!)

+### Day 30: July 26, 2017

+**Today's Progress**: Commuter Podcast- Changed the drop-down to filter buttons. c